subhamoymahajan/in-silico-microscopy/README.md

 >
 > **_Note4:_** `filename header` is `output header` used in by `gen_mono`.
 >
+#### Other Plots

+Use the method `lumin` to plot lumination and hue of pixels about a central pixel interactively.

+Use the method `region` to plot a region plot where hues occur in factors of 10 degrees and values are made one.

+These methods will be demonstrated in future tutorial.
+For now read the documentation.

 ### 5. Generate Video

 Generates a movie from a set of `JPEG` images.